varun19gautam/srizon-facebook-album/readme.txt

 1. Upload srizon-facebook-album folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the admin Menu 'FB Album' and Submenus under it to create albums and galleries
+4. Get the auto generated shortcode and copy/paste into a page or post
+5. Some template inserts extra <p> tags into the plugin's output which breaks the layout.
+In that case try using raw around the shortcode... like [raw]auto_generated_shortcode_here[/raw] (example: [raw][srizonfbgallery id=1][/raw] )

 == Frequently asked questions ==